 1.6 What does the price include?

-All standard fly/cruise package, standard cruise only, Celebrity Cruise & Stay, Cruise & Relax and Cruise & Explore package prices quoted in this brochure are per person in UK Sterling and are based on two people sharing the specified stateroom.
+All standard fly/cruise package, standard cruise only, Celebrity Cruise & Stay package prices quoted in this brochure are per person in UK Sterling and are based on two people sharing the specified stateroom.
 Some elements of your holiday, including what is and is not included in the price will vary by itinerary.
 For example, what is and is not included in the price of a Galapagos Islands cruise may differ slightly from the information set out below and you should check the specified itinerary applicable to your booking.
-For full details please refer to pages 96-99 or our website (as applicable).
-However, generally a standard fly/cruise package price includes the following: full board accommodation and entertainment* on board ship; return international flights and connecting flights (where applicable); UK departure tax; port and airport transfers to and from the ship and the provision of representatives at some overseas arrival airports on standard departure dates and all relevant taxes excluding those set out below.
-Celebrity Cruise & Stay, Cruise & Relax and Cruise & Explore may feature additional benefits that are outlined in this brochure and our marketing materials.
+For full details please refer to our website.
+However, generaslly a standard fly/cruise package price includes the following: full board accommodation and entertainment* on board ship; return international flights and connecting flights (where applicable); UK departure tax; port and airport transfers to and from the ship and the provision of representatives at some overseas arrival airports on standard departure dates and all relevant taxes excluding those set out below.
+Celebrity Cruise & Stay packages may feature additional benefits that are outlined in this brochure and our marketing materials.
 For U.S. departing cruise and long haul destinations, hotel accommodation (room only basis unless otherwise stated) and transfers will be provided.
 If you have booked a cruise only package we shall only provide the services relating to the ship as set out above.
-For build your own package guests, apart from the services relating to shipboard services as set out above, what is included will be as per your selection only and Celebrity Cruise & Stay, Cruise & Relax and Cruise & Explore will include the services listed for those packages.
+For build your own package guests, apart from the services relating to shipboard services as set out above, what is included will be as per your selection only and Celebrity Cruise & Stay packages will include the services listed for those packages.
 Please always check your confirmation invoice on receipt to ensure it includes all relevant details.

-Unless otherwise agreed, the price does not include non UK departure taxes or airport improvement tax (on some itineraries this will have to be paid locally); shore excursions and personal expenses (for example, onboard drinks, laundry charges, health and beauty treatments, hairdressing, telephone calls, etc.); hotel meals onshore (unless otherwise stated); transfers by any method if not travelling on the standard departure date(s); travel insurance; tips/gratuities**, i.e. tips/gratuities on board or ashore; anything else which is not specifically mentioned as being included in the price.
+Unless otherwise agreed, the price does not include non-UK departure taxes or airport improvement tax (on some itineraries this will have to be paid locally); shore excursions and personal expenses (for example, onboard drinks, laundry charges, health and beauty treatments, hairdressing, telephone calls, etc.); hotel meals onshore (unless otherwise stated); transfers by any method if not travelling on the standard departure date(s); travel and medical insurance cover; tips/gratuities**, i.e. tips/gratuities on board or ashore; anything else which is not specifically mentioned as being included in the price.

 * A charge may be made for some entertainment activities on board.